Andrew McCutchen Preview, Player Props: Pirates vs. Cubs

 Andrew McCutchen At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 73rd, his on-base percentage ranks ninth, and he is 103rd in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 75th, his on-base percentage ranks 12th, and he is 102nd in the league in slugging.

+- McCutchen has picked up a hit in 62 of 103 games this season, with multiple hits 23 times.

-- McCutchen has driven home a run in 24 games this season (23.5%), including more than one RBI in 8.8% of his games and producing three or more of his team's runs on three occasions..
+- In 23.3% of his games this year, McCutchen has had at least one RBI.
+He's picked up more than one in 8.7% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.